kersha25/03-Juicy-Match-3wrong/README.md

 ## Implementation

 Built using Godot 3.3.3
+Adds features like a soundtrack, sound effect, changing colors, particles when selected, elements falling off screen when matched, animation when dying, squeeze and stretch in falling, and animating the elements when selected.

 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)